Semiclassical physics

-Semiclassical physics, or simply semiclassical refers to a theory in which one part of a system is described quantum mechanically whereas the other is treated classically.
+In physics, semiclassical refers to a theory in which one part of a system is described quantum mechanically, whereas the other is treated classically.
 For example, external fields will be constant, or when changing will be classically described.
-In general, it incorporates a development in powers of Planck's constant, resulting in the classical physics of power 0, and the first nontrivial approximation to the power of (−1).
+In general, it incorporates a development in powers of the Planck constant, resulting in the classical physics of power 0, and the first nontrivial approximation to the power of (−1).
 In this case, there is a clear link between the quantum-mechanical system and the associated semi-classical and classical approximations, as it is similar in appearance to the transition from physical optics to geometric optics.

+History

+Max Planck was the first to introduce the idea of quanta of energy in 1900 while studying black-body radiation.
+In 1906, he was also the first to write that quantum theory should replicate classical mechanics at some limit, particularly if the Planck constant h were infinitesimal.
+With this idea he showed that Planck's law for thermal radiation leads to the Rayleigh–Jeans law, the classical prediction (valid for large wavelength).

 Instances

 Some examples of a semiclassical approximation include: